We would like to inform our community that we have decided to discontinue our collaboration with our marine projects in the Seychelles and Fiji.

 You can find all ressources on the World Organization Website, in the Travel Advice section A vaccine vial.

-If you subscribe to another travel insurance, we will ask you to send us a certificate in English.
+If you take out another insurance policy, we will ask you to send us a copy of your certificate in English.